livaschar/mofsynth_adv/docs/source/tutorial.rst

         $ mofsynth_adv report cifs_folder

 Hurray!
-An **.xlsx file** containing the final synthesizability evaluation results will be created in your working directory.
+A **.csv file** containing the final synthesizability evaluation results will be created in your working directory.